 - Stop the car with the brake pedal.

-- Do not press the accelerator pedal while doing this.
+- Do not press the accelerator pedal.

 Parking